 The company is also all about tradition, still sourcing their ingredients from Italy as they did from the beginning over 40 years ago.
 “La San Marzano is an Italian company using 100% Italian ingredients sourced from Mediterranean soils.
 La San Marzano Marinara Pasta Sauce is the purest form of this centuries-old Italian culinary tradition,” mentions Restaurant Clicks.

-Though Newman’s Own marinara is ranked as average compared to those above, Newman’s Alfredo sauce is a different story and deserves a spot on the list.
+Though Newman’s Own marinara is ranked as average compared to those above, but Newman’s Alfredo sauce is a different story and deserves a spot on the list.
 “If you’re in the market for an Alfredo pasta sauce, Newman’s Own has you covered.
 The Alfredo sauce is outstanding, especially when you factor in the reasonable price.
 It has a deep, rich flavor and an enjoyable texture,” writes Tasting Table.

 It’s also not everyday that you find a top-ranking pasta sauce brand that was created by a huge movie star with a philanthropic mission.
 “It takes a cool hand to be one of history’s biggest movie stars and have your own food business.
 But Paul Newman wasn’t just interested in the color of money.
 There’s an absence of malice in his wading into pizza, dressings and sauces, and the funds raised for charity prove he’s no hustler,” adds LA Times.

 You might also be interested in:

 - LA Times

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.